hperrin/tunnelgram/README.md

 None of my friends would use other end to end encrypted messengers, because they're either not easy to setup or not convenient to use.

 For example, when you get a new phone, all of your encrypted conversations on Telegram or Facebook Messenger are inaccessible.
-Or if you're talking with someone on your phone in an encrypted chat, then you start using the web client on your desktop, you can't continue those chats.
+Or if you're talking with someone on your phone in an encrypted chat, then you start using the web client on your desktop, you can't continue that same encrypted chat.

 This is a huge barrier to average users adopting an encrypted messenger.
 The goal of Tunnelgram is to break down that barrier, so anyone can use an encrypted messenger easily.